Graphics-Programming-Virtual-Meetup/resources/readme.md

 #### Vulkan Compute
 - [A simple Vulkan Compute example](https://www.duskborn.com/posts/a-simple-vulkan-compute-example/)
 - [Vulkan Subgroup tutorial.
 AKA wavefronts](https://www.khronos.org/blog/vulkan-subgroup-tutorial)

+#### Libraries
+- [vk-bootstrap](https://github.com/charles-lunarg/vk-bootstrap) Library that simplify the Vulkan initialization boilerplate.
+- [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) Memory allocation library that simplifies Vulkan memory allocation and provides decent performance.
+- [volk](https://github.com/zeux/volk) Meta-loader for Vulkan that allows you to dynamically load entrypoints required to use Vulkan.
+It also simplify the use of Vulkan extensions.
+- [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect) - Can be used to extract descriptor and push constant information from SPIRV

 #### Others
 - [Vulkan Diagram](https://github.com/David-DiGioia/vulkan-diagrams)